-Remember, this is 1998, when ECW’s brand of gritty, violent style of wrestling has broken into the mainstream and WCW’s own high-flying luchadors are dazzling audiences nightly.
+Remember, this is 1998, when ECW’s gritty, violent style of wrestling has broken into the mainstream and WCW’s own high-flying luchadors are dazzling audiences nightly.
 And despite all these changes to the wrestling landscape, and to their own steroid-withdrawn bodies, Hulk and Warrior still choose to try to recreate their 1990 muscle-fest.

 Warrior gains the upper hand in the knuckle lock, sending a shock through Hogan’s body.

 The two men then start bouncing off the ropes for no good reason.
 “A little crisscross going on there,” notes Schiavone, restraining his bemusement quite admirably.
 “I haven’t seen that in a long time in the sport.”